For All That You Want

 "For All That You Want" is the second single from British singer/songwriter Gary Barlow's second studio album, Twelve Months, Eleven Days.
 The single was released on 27 September 1999.
-In 2003, footage of the music video was used in an Alton Towers advert, showing Gary and his friends driving bumper cars.
+In 2003, footage of the music video was used in an Alton Towers advert, showing Barlow and his friends driving bumper cars.

 Song information

 "For All That You Want" became Barlow's final official release under Sony BMG.
 The following release, Lie to Me, was originally due to be released as the second single, but was pushed back due to work on the track being incomplete.
 "For All That You Want" was first recorded in 1997, and released in the United States under the title "Superhero".
 It was Barlow's second American release, failing to crack the American Market.
 "Superhero" appeared on Barlow's debut album in the States.
 "For All That You Want" is a basic re-write of "Superhero", albeit with a few different lyrics and a slightly slower beat.